Submission

 *

-* * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
+* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-* * * * * *
+* * * * *

-Gerald and
+Gerald

-Patricia Gutek have released
+and Patricia Gutek have

-early US.
+the early US.
 Montessori movement.

 From the marketing materials:

-This book traces the early history of the Montessori movement
+This book traces the early history of the Montessori movement in

-in the United States through the lives and careers of four key
+the United States through the lives and careers of four key

-American women: Anne George, Margaret Naumburg, Helen
+American women: Anne George, Margaret Naumburg, Helen Parkhurst,

-Despite the continuing international recognition of Maria
+continuing international recognition of Maria Montessori and the

-Montessori and the presence of Montessori schools world-wide,
+presence of Montessori schools world-wide, Montessori receives

-education, especially by recognized historians in the field
+recognized historians in the field and in courses in

-and in courses in professional education and teacher
+professional education and teacher preparation.
+The authors, in

-preparation.
-The authors, in seeking to fill this historical
+seeking to fill this historical void, integrate institutional

-void, integrate institutional history with analysis of the
+history with analysis of the interplay and tensions between

-interplay and tensions between these four women to tell this
+these four women to tell this educational story in an

-dramatic—way.
+interesting—and often dramatic—way.

 For purchase and more information: